pip-services/pip-services-docs/content/en/golang/datadog/clients/datadog_metrics_client.md

 ### Description

-The DataDogMetricsClient class REST client for DataDog metrics.
+The DataDogMetricsClient class allows you to create REST clients for DataDog metrics.